top of page

 IMG_7813.jpeg

-I'm Danielle Jones-Higginbottom.
-I am a Licensed Clinical Social Work Associate.
-I specialize in cognitive processing therapy (CPT) engaging with clients to assist with change in response to trauma.
-I became a rostered NCCTP clinician or TF-CBT in December of 2024.
-I have worked in both the healthcare setting and several education systems assisting children’s behaviors and individualized education plans.
-I provide services to individuals, couples, and families.
-I have a passion for young people who are trying to find their way.
+My name is Danielle Jones-Higginbottom, and I am a Licensed Clinical Social Work Associate specializing in Cognitive Processing Therapy (CPT) to help clients build resilience in response to trauma.
+I became a rostered NCCTP clinician in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) in December 2024.
+With experience in both healthcare and education, I have assisted with children’s behavioral challenges and individualized education plans.
+I provide therapeutic services to individuals, couples, and families, with a particular passion for supporting young people navigating life’s transitions.

-I am a Maryland native, after high school, I joined the U.S. Navy serving our nation honorably for five years as a Hospital Corpsman, Third Class Petty Officer, managing the Multi-Service Ward, Medical Evacuations, and the Exceptional Family Member’s Program.
-I earned my bachelor’s degree in Healthcare Management and a Master’s in Clinical Social Work.
-I enjoy plants, being outdoors in warm weather, and exploring other cultural foods.
+Originally from Maryland, I honorably served in the U.S. Navy for five years as a Hospital Corpsman, Third Class Petty Officer.
+During my service, I managed the Multi-Service Ward, Medical Evacuations, and the Exceptional Family Members’ Program.
+I hold a Bachelor's degree in Healthcare Management and a Master’s in Clinical Social Work.
+Outside of my professional life, I enjoy caring for my plants, spending time outdoors in warm weather, and exploring various cultural cuisines.

 Anthony Courman, LCSWA